lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Secret Garden

 - access by using the Secret Garden key on a door leading to the East or West wing (east & west appear to be functionally identical)
-- there is a suspicious door-looking indentation in the brick wall (seems to match similar in Greenhouse)
+- has a moon shrine symbol accessible via brick wall switch
+- has a sigil for Orinda Aries accessible via brick wall switch

 ### Greenhouse